ueberdosis/tiptap/docs/api/nodes/document.md

 [![Version](https://img.shields.io/npm/v/@tiptap/extension-document.svg?label=version)](https://www.npmjs.com/package/@tiptap/extension-document)
 [![Downloads](https://img.shields.io/npm/dm/@tiptap/extension-document.svg)](https://npmcharts.com/compare/@tiptap/extension-document?minimal=true)

-**The `Document` extension is required**, no matter what you build with tiptap.
+**The `Document` extension is required**, no matter what you build with Tiptap.
 It’s a so called “topNode”, a node that’s the home to all other nodes.
 Think of it like the `<body>` tag for your document.

 The node is very tiny though.
 It defines a name of the node (`doc`), is configured to be a top node (`topNode: true`) and that it can contain multiple other nodes (`block+`).
 That’s all.
 But have a look yourself: